ibm-cloud-docs/secrets-manager/framework/ha-dr.md

 The Secret Manager service instance may have customer created dependencies on these optional services, make sure these exist in the recovered region.

-Such an instance should be created before the fact (before any potential disater) and kept in-sync with the source instance.
+Such an instance should be created before the fact (before any potential disaster) and kept in-sync with the source instance.
 {: note}

 ### Disaster recovery features